hotrodorm/hotrod/hotrod-project/docs/docs-5/livesql/syntax/insert.md

 ## Inserting Through Views

 LiveSQL can also insert rows through views.
-From the point of view of LiveSQL there's no difference between inserting directly into a table or through a view.
+From the point of view of LiveSQL there are no major differences between inserting directly into a table or through a view.

+The main difference is that for LiveSQL a view never produces generated keys, even if the underlying tables do.
+Thus, all inserts through a view always return the count of inserted rows, but never a list of keys.

 Let's consider the following view and an insertion on it: